 We invite you to join the harvest festival that is celebrated throughout Tamil Nadu.
 It is popularly known as the Pongal or Thai Pongal.
 It is one of the most important festivals in Tamil Nadu.
 Thai refers to the Tamil month, Thai masam (mid January to mid February) when Pongal is celebrated.
-Is is hence referred as Thai Pongal.
-January 13th to 16th 2019 are the days when it is celebrated in Tamil Nadu.
+It is hence referred as Thai Pongal.
+This year, it will be celebrated from 15th to 18th January 2020 in Tamil Nadu.

 Agriculture is dependant on the vagaries of nature.
 Pongal is celebrated as a thanksgiving to the sun god and the rain god for their bountiful blessings.
 Cows and bulls are also worshipped as a part of the Pongal celebrations.
 These animals are central to farming.